ChrisJtron/Ames_Iowa_Predictions/README.md

   -Engineered new features using a combination of existing features.
 Examples:
                                                                           -Neighborhood Median Value rather than just a Neighborhood's name.
-                                                                          -Median Price per Square foot by Neighborhood -Removed outliers with exceptionally high Sale Prices and Square Footage -OneHotEncoded features with string data
+                                                                          -Median Price per Square foot by Neighborhood -OneHotEncoded features with string data
-  -Created a DataFrame with only numerical features after transforming many of the original features.
+  -Created a DataFrame with only numerical features after transforming many of the original features to test the accuracy of simplifiing and limiting data.
   -Scaled all the data using StandardScaler

-I have also created an area in my code to remove features based on their correlation (R2 values) to the target.
-The R2 value can be changed to test models using data with different levels of correlation.

 The data was then divided into Training, Validation, and Test sets.

 I have ruled out Linear Regression and Decision Tree models.